learn-co-curriculum/dsc-regression-model-evaluation/README.md

 * $SS_{TOT}$ (also called TSS)is the **Total** sum of squared error. $SS_{TOT}$ is the squared difference between $y$ and $\overline y$.
 For the one highlighted observation in our graph above, the $SS_{TOT}$ is denoted by the green arrow.

-Looking at this, you'll understand that you can interpret R-squared as "1 - the proportion of the variance _not_ explained by the model", which means as much as "the variation explained by the model".
-As a result, you'll want to maximize the R-squared.
+Looking at this, you'll understand that you can interpret R-Squared as "1 - the proportion of the variance _not_ explained by the model", which means as much as "the variation explained by the model".
+As a result, you'll want to maximize the R-Squared.

 For completion,